robertodauria/token-exchange/README.md

 ## Secret Configuration

-The service expects the signing key to be mounted at `/secrets/private.pem` in JSON format.
+The service expects the signing key to be mounted at `/secrets/jwk-priv.json`.
 In Cloud Run, this is configured through the `--set-secrets` flag in the deployment script.